PelionIoT/ref-wem-firmware/docs/software.md

 ### Example (FOTA)

-1. Make sure your device is powered on and connected to mBed Cloud.
+1. Make sure your device is powered on and connected to Mbed Cloud.
-1. <a id="example-edit-version"/>In your workspace directory where the `fota-demo` directory was [checked out](#ins-import-fota) open up the ***mbed_app.json*** file and find the "version" key in the json file.
+1. <a id="example-edit-version"/>In your workspace directory where the `fota-demo` directory was [checked out](#ins-import-fota), open the ***mbed_app.json*** file and find the "version" key in the `.json` file.
-1. Change the "value" key underneath the version to a new number or string.
+1. Change the `value` key under the version to a new number or string.
-1. Open a shell and change directories to the `fota-demo` directory and execute the following command
+1. Open a shell, and change directories to the `fota-demo` directory, and execute the following command:

     ```bash
     make && make campaign
     ```

-    This command will rebuild your application.
-On a successful build it will upload the new image, then create a new manifest and campaign that will be sent to the cloud using the credentials stored in ***.mbed-cloud-key*** created in the [instructions](#setup-cloud-key)
+    This command rebuilds your application.
+On a successful build, it uploads the new image, then create a new manifest and campaign that will be sent to the cloud using the credentials stored in ***.mbed-cloud-key*** created in the [instructions](#setup-cloud-key).
-1. Once the manifest and campaign have been uploaded you should see the LCD on the device display "Downloading..." and the firmware indicator should be blinking YELLOW.
+1. Once you have uploaded the manifest and campaign, the LCD on the device displays `Downloading...`, and the firmware indicator blinks YELLOW.
-    * Once the download has been completed the LCD should display "Saving..." then "Installing..." before rebooting.
+    - Once the download has been completed the LCD should display "Saving..." then "Installing..." before rebooting.
-1. On reboot the device will go through several stages of verification while upgrading the image downloaded from mBed Cloud.
-The firmware indicator should be blinking YELLOW during this process.
+1. On reboot, the device goes through several stages of verification while upgrading the image downloaded from Mbed Cloud.
+The firmware indicator blinks YELLOW during this process.
-1. Upon a successful upgrade you should see the new version label you edited in the [previous step](#example-edit-version) on the LCD display next to "Version:" on the top line.
+1. Upon a successful upgrade, you see the new version label you edited in the [previous step](#example-edit-version) on the LCD display next to `Version:` on the top line.

 ### Device states and indicators